-At Margin’s Mushrooms we grow two types of mushrooms.
+At Margin’s Mushrooms we grow three varieties of mushrooms.

 - Swiss Browns (Agaricus Bitorquis)

-White mushrooms are the most common of the two and can be eaten raw or cooked.
-They have a mild grainy texture when raw and become more fragrant and fleshy when cooked.
+White mushrooms are the most common of the three and can be eaten raw or cooked.
+White mushrooms have a fresh, minerally flavour and should be moist and crunchy when fresh.

 Sizing and Weight

 When picking we grade our mushrooms into 3 categories.
 Small, Medium, Large, and on the occasion super large.
 This grading is under the Australian mushroom growers association (Amga) Guidelines.
 Each box is packed to 4kg and kept at 2 degrees to keep fresh for longest.

 Buttons are the youngest and usually the smallest.
 The cap of the mushroom is tightly closed around the stem.
 They have a mild flavor and are usually eaten raw in salads, pickled or marinated, used in casseroles or stir fries.